saweeet/saweeet.github.io/content/en/Soba/cat-sitting.md

 - Help yourself to toiletries found in the guest bathroom.

 ---
+# Wi-Fi
+- Name: Wi-Fries
+- Pass: fluffyrice123

+---
 # Desk and Monitor

 - **Desk & Monitor Use:** Feel free to use the desk and monitor in the office.
-- **Connecting Your Laptop:** There is a single black cable from the wide 34" monitor.
+- **Connecting Your Laptop:** There is a single black cable from the curved wide 34" monitor.
 Plug the USB-C cable from the Monitor directly into your laptop's USB-C port.
 Wait a few minutes, the screen should automatically display, and the mouse and keyboard should automatically work.

 ---
 # TV Operation